Medically reviewed by Drugs.com. Last updated on May 20, 2022.

-- Does anyone in your family have heart disease or a history of arrhythmias?
+- Does anyone in your family have heart disease or a history of irregular heart rhythms (arrhythmias)?

-- Has anyone in your family experienced cardiac arrest or died suddenly?
+- Has anyone in your family had cardiac arrest or died suddenly?

 - Do you smoke?

-- How much alcohol or caffeine do you use?
+- How much alcohol or caffeine do you use, if any?

-- Are you being treated for high blood pressure, high cholesterol or other conditions that may affect your circulatory system?
+- Are you being treated for high blood pressure, high cholesterol or other conditions that may affect your heart health?

 - What medications do you take for these conditions, and do you take them as prescribed?